OCA/web/web_widget_radio_tree/README.rst

 This module allows to use input radio in a tree view inside a form, in order to ensure the user marks only one record.

-Example: You have a partner company from with many contacts.
+Example: You have a partner company form with many contacts.
 The contacts are shown in a tree and you want to specify only one as preferred.

 Usage
 =====